shelbycox/GMixup-Reproduction/scripts/README.md

 ### batch_size

 The batch size for the GNN.
+We use batch_size = 128.

 ### num_hidden